 The Jesuit Studies Cafés are informal discussions hosted by the Institute for Advanced Jesuit Studies.
 The events are free and open to the public, either to attend at the Institute’s library at Boston College or to join via videoconference.
 These cafés are unique opportunities to engage with some of the world’s preeminent scholars working on the history, spirituality, and educational heritage of the Society of Jesus.
 Summaries of the 2018-2019 events are available online here and here.

-Please register to participate in any of the events by completing this form.
-If you would like to attend a café via videoconference, please register, and you will receive information on how to access the online meeting space 24 hours before the discussion.
+If you would like to attend a café via videoconference, please contact the Institute to register (email@example.com).
+You will receive information on how to access the online meeting space 24 hours before the discussion.